jeff-wise/Elea/README.md

 invariants.
 Of course, invariants can prove access controls if that is necessary.

+Actually a general programming language.
+Data is automatically in the real world.
+Can set permissions on data, but everyhting is nont only concurrent by default like in the real world, but is also distributed.
+Which is why systems and values are automatically given UUIDs.
+A system may be distributed across many different machines and can interact with itself and merge without issues.
+Automatically include vector clock?
+Is a real-world programming language, is an integrated language.
+Use integrated term.

+Concepts.
+Represents real world entity. philosophical concept What is a concept really?

+Locations.
+Represents real world location.

 The programming process may be deconstructed into two independent processes:

  * Specification